cheifcyber/griftapi/README.md

 # GriftAPI

-GriftAPI is a Flask application that provides an API for accessing product data.
+GriftAPI is a Flask application that provides an API for accessing data on who Larpin Larkin is stealing his products from
 ## Features

 - Product API: Get detailed information about a product.